 Parliament has just voted the ‘Abortion Legislation Bill’ through its first reading.
 It is now being considered by a special Select Committee formed just for this bill.
-Even if you made a submission to the Law Commission last year, we need your voice again.

 CURRENT ABORTION LAW